Ahish9009/Codefundo---Team-Indigo/README.md

  - A UI will be developed to display information and accept queries.

  #### Possible Updates
- - Decentralizing the resource sharing platform to enable transparency, establish trust among donors, identify demand and allocate resources effeciently.
+ - Decentralizing the resource sharing platform to enable transparency, establish trust among donors, identify demand and allocate resources efficiently.